sschwetz/sschwetz.github.io/journal/stephen/_posts/2023-11-06-planning-the-future.md

 My pre-school life was pretty simple, I did not attend a preschool as a child.
 My mother was a stay-at-home mum at that stage of her life and she took me to a playgroup once and for whatever reason we never went back.
 Looking on my later life I feel that this would have been very useful with my later diagnosis.
 But she was not aware of my issues and as I was the first child she had nothing to compare me to.

-I enjoyed the time, I played with my sisters, I had a ripper sandbox, and did some :man_shrugging: of the things that kids did.
+I enjoyed the time, I played with my sisters, I had a ripper sandbox, and did some:question: of the things that kids did.
 We went to the beach, the pool and we went on holidays

 ### Primary School